Shelby County, Indiana: Government

 The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.

 County Council: The legislative branch of the county government; controls spending and revenue collection in the county.
 Representatives are elected to four-year terms from county districts.
 They set salaries, the annual budget, and special spending.
 The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county; commissioners are elected county-wide to staggered four-year terms.
 One commissioner serves as president.
 The commissioners execute the acts legislated by the council, collect revenue, and manage the county government.

 Court: Three State Trial Courts sit in the Courthouse located at 407 S. Harrison Street, Shelbyville, Indiana 46176.
 Shelby Circuit Court was established by the Indiana Constitution.
 Shelby Superior Courts 1 and 2 were created by Acts of the Legislature.
 Shelby Superior Court 2 handles the small claims.
 Cases are allocated between the Courts by Local Court Rules.
-The judges of the Shelby Cirucit and Superior Courts are elected to six (6) year terms and must be admitted to practice law in the State of Indiana.
+The judges of the Shelby Circuit and Superior Courts are elected to six (6) year terms and must be admitted to practice law in the State of Indiana.
 Appeals from Shelby County Trial Courts are made to the Indiana Court of Appeals.

 County Officials: The county has other elected offices, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 These officials are elected to four-year terms.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.